-4.1 Mine site soil rehabilitation requires cost-efficient soil property measurements
+4.1 Mine site soil rehabilitation requires cost-effective soil property measurements

 Mining is vital to economic development in many countries.
-In Australia, for example, mining and energy exports are forecast to be worth around \$AU288 billion in 2020/21, and over \$184 billion of this from WA alone (Department of Industry, Science, Energy and Resources, 2021).
-However, the economic benefits of mining come at an environmental cost, and the collective footprint of mining in Australia is expected to exceed 4000 km2 by 2050 (EPA, 2014), and globally, it is currently 57000 km2, and increasing at an unparalleled rate in the last decade.
+In Australia, for example, mining and energy exports are forecast to be worth around AU 288 billion in 2020/21, and over 184 billion of this from WA alone (Department of Industry, Science, Energy and Resources, 2021).
+However, the economic benefits of mining come at an environmental cost, and the collective footprint of mining in Australia is expected to exceed 4000 km by 2050 (EPA, 2014), and globally, it is currently 57 000 km and has been increasing at an unparalleled rate in the last decade.
 There is little historical evidence of capacity to effectively restore land at this scale (EPA, 2013), and regulatory bodies have urged the mining industry to engage in restoration science (EPA, 2014).